scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Recommendations

-* Kubernetes node size should be `m5.large` for deploying `ledger` and `envoy` pods, because each node requires 2 vcpu and 8gb ram for deploying ledger and envoy pods.
+* Kubernetes node size should be `m5.xlarge` for deploying `ledger` and `envoy` pods, because each node requires 4 vcpu and 16gb ram for deploying ledger and envoy pods.
 * Node groups should have at least 3 nodes for high availability in production.

 ### Create a Kubernetes cluster

-Kubernetes cluster is a primary component of EKS.
 Scalar DL requires a single EKS cluster for deploying ledger, envoy and monitor services.
 This section will help you to create an EKS cluster.

 [Create an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with the above requirements.

-> **Tip**
->
+Tip

-> If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group to enable HTTPS access to the public subnet from the Kubernetes cluster.
+If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group to enable HTTPS access to the public subnet from the Kubernetes cluster.

 ### Create managed node groups